United℠ Business Card review

 Luxury hotel perks

-There are 900 properties included in the Luxury Hotel and Resort Collection (LHRC), and you’ll receive several extras if you book with your United business card.
+There are over 1,000 properties included in the Luxury Hotel and Resort Collection (LHRC), and you’ll receive several extras if you book with your United business card.
 Fun perks include daily breakfast for two, free Wi-Fi and complimentary room upgrades (if available).

 Rates and fees